Dr. Grady organizes The Annual Penn State Ethics and Engineering Case Competition each fall.

 The first annual Penn State Engineering Ethics Case Competition was held Wednesday November 15th,2017.
-Congratulations to undergraduates Louden Buchanan (Junior, ChemE) and Steven Weber (Junior, IST) who will represent Penn State in the National competition in February 2018.

 Dr. Grady’s teaching interests include a variety of water resources, environmental engineering, and environmental policy courses.
 Her teaching pedagogy is a mix of an active learning methodology and a problem based learning style.
 These approaches combine student-centered instruction with real-world problems to build critical thinking skills and apply technical knowledge to transdisciplinary topics.
 In recent years she has taught and guest lectured in several courses including:

 - Global Sustainable Engineering

 - Engineering Environmental Sustainability